marmelab/atomic-crm/doc/developer/deploy.md

 The frontend of the CRM is a Single-Page App that can be deployed to any CDN, or to GitHub Pages.

-First, build the fontend bundle with:
+First, build the frontend bundle with:

 ```sh
 make build
 ```

 This will create a `dist` directory with the built application made of static HTML, CSS, and JS files.
-Upload this directory to the CDN of your choice.
+Upload this directory to the CDN of your choice (e.g. Netlify, Vercel, etc.).

 If you want to deploy it to GitHub pages, you can use the following command: